Manitoba 100

 Manitoba 100 was a Canadian historical documentary television miniseries which aired on CBC Television in 1970.

 Premise

-This five-episode series was produced in Winnipeg as a project for Manitoba's provincial centennial.
-Maurice Burchell was its narrator.
+This five-episode series was produced in Winnipeg as a project for Manitoba's provincial centennial with Maurice Burchell was the narrator.

 Scheduling

 The half-hour episodes were broadcast on Fridays at 11:25 p.m.
 (Eastern) from 17 July to 14 August 1970, and rebroadcast on Thursdays at 10:00 a.m. from 13 August to 10 September 1970.

+Summary

+An historical documentary was based on the origins and stories of the people of Manitoba from the Indians, the Metis through the immigration of Icelandic, Mennonite, Ukrainian and others in 1970.